-We have found various anomalous signatures in the topology of the temperature fluctuations in the normalized maps in the different hemispheres defined in the Galactic coordinates.
-The discovered anomalous signatures in the different hemispheres depend on the section of the sky adopted for computing the mean and variance for normalizing the maps.
-For experiments where the hemispheres are assigned local mean and variance for normalization, we find that the northern hemisphere exhibits significant deviations between the data and the model, most prominently at scales of roughly a degree, in which case the coincidence between the scale of the anomaly and the horizon at the epoch of CMB is worth noting.
-The anomalous signatures in this case are more prominent for topological components, however the topological holes also exhibit anomalous behavior.
-In contrast, the southern hemisphere exhibits remarkable consistency with the standard model simulations.
-For the experiments where the hemispheres are assigned a global mean and variance computed from the masked full sky, the southern hemisphere exhibits strongly anomalous behavior with respect to the standard model simulations at scales of roughly 5 degrees and more.
+We have found various anomalous signatures in the topology of the temperature fluctuations in the normalized maps in small sections of the sky defined in the Galactic coordinates.
+In the case of hemispheres, the characteristics of the discovered anomalous signatures depend on the section of the sky adopted to compute the mean and variance for normalizing the maps.
+For experiments in which the hemispheres were assigned a local mean and variance for normalization, we find that the northern hemisphere shows significant deviations between the data and the model, most prominently at scales of roughly a degree, in which case the coincidence between the scale of the anomaly and the horizon at the epoch of CMB is worth noting.
+The anomalous signatures in this case are more prominent for topological components; however, the topological holes also present anomalous behavior.
+In contrast, the southern hemisphere displays a remarkable consistency with the standard model simulations.
+For the experiments in which the hemispheres were assigned a global mean and variance computed from the masked full sky, the southern hemisphere exhibits strongly anomalous behavior with respect to the standard model simulations at scales of roughly 5 degrees and more.